sparkyb/pype/readme.txt

 I don't know about you, but I'm a BIG fan of shift-clicking classes.
 Yeah.
 Play around with them, you'll get to loving how they work.

+#-------------------------------- Thank You's --------------------------------
+Certainly there are some people I should thank, because without them, the piece of software you are using right now, just wouldn't be possible.

+Guido van Rossum - without Guido, not only would I not have Python, I also wouldn't have had some of the great inspiration that IDLE has offered.
+IDLE is a great editor, has some excellent ideas in terms of functionality, but it unfortunately does not offer the extended functionality I want, and it hurts my brain to use tk, so I cannot add it myself.
+Guido, my hat comes off for you.

+The people writing wxWindows and wxPython - without you, this also would not have been possible.
+You have made the most self-consistent GUI libraries that I have ever used, made them easy to use, and offer them on every platform that I would ever want or need.
+You rock.

+The people writing Scintilla - as wxStyledTextCtrl is a binding for scitilla for wxWindows, which then has bindings for wxPython, basically ALL the REAL functionality of the editor you are now using is the result of Scintilla.
+The additional things like tabbed editing, hotkeys, etc., they are mere surface decorations in comparison to what it would take to write everything required for a text editor from scratch.
+Gah, an editor widget that just works?
+Who would have figured?

+To everyone who I have already thanked: thank you for making PyPE an almost trivial task.
+It would have been impossible to go so far so fast in any other language using any other GUI toolkit or bindings.

+My wife - because without her, I would likely be a pathetic shell of a man.
+What is funny is that you think I'm kidding.
 #------------------------------- End of file. --------------------------------